votchallenge/website/contents/vot2022/index.md

  * ~~31.
 May~~ 14.
 June - Final submission deadline for contributed papers to VOT2022
  * 30. June - Notification to the winners
  * 17. July - Submission deadline for the “high-quality tracking papers not accepted to ECCV2022 due to, e.g., insufficient significance”
- * 21. July - Notification to all authors about decisions
+ * 22. July - Notification to all authors about decisions
- * 31. July - Camera ready deadline
+ * 15. August - Camera ready deadline
  * 24. October - VOT2022 workshop in conjunction with the ECCV2022